You don't have to be a seasoned baker to whip up a lovely loaf — creating brilliant bread is easier and quicker than you may think.

 Short on time?
 Aren't we all.
 But if you're after a freshly baked loaf in a hurry, soda bread is the answer.

-Vanessa tells us, "quick breads like soda bread are perfect for beginner bakers as they don’t require any proofing time.
-Proofing is when you leave the dough in a warm place so that the yeast can activate and create air bubbles in the dough.
+Vanessa tells us, "quick breads like soda bread are perfect for beginner bakers as they don’t require any proving time.
+Proving is when you leave the dough in a warm place so that the yeast can activate and create air bubbles in the dough.
 Quick breads don’t use yeast, instead they use bicarbonate of soda or baking powder as a raising agent, similar to a cake."

 And better yet, quick breads rarely require kneading - so there's no excuse from shying away from this loaf.